Grasshopper Summit and Johnson Camp

 Length 16.2 mi · Climbing 3200 ft

-The Grasshopper Multi-Use Trail, also called Grasshopper Road, is the shortest route to the top of Grasshopper Mountain.
-Although there are a few interesting stretches of old growth, this road, like all the routes up Grasshopper Mountain, mostly passes through rather dull second-growth redwood uplands (in the map below, areas of big old-growth redwoods are shown in dark green; small old-growth redwoods are medium green; and all other forested areas are light green).
+The Grasshopper Multi-Use Trail, sometimes called Grasshopper Road, is the shortest route to the top of Grasshopper Mountain.
+Although there are a few interesting stretches of old growth, this road, like all the routes up Grasshopper Mountain, mostly passes through rather dull second-growth redwood uplands.
 Since the route is almost entirely wooded, there aren't any views until you get to the top.
-On the positive side, given that it's a 3000 foot climb to the top, it's surprisingly easy since the roads aren't too steep.
+On the positive side, given that it's a 3000 foot climb to the top, it's surprisingly easy since for the most part the roads aren't too steep.

 The suggested route returns by the Johnson Camp Trail, which is a lot more scenic than Grasshopper MUT and includes a one-mile stretch of especially attractive old-growth redwood uplands.
 This detour adds 2.3 miles to the hike but is the best part of the loop.